Introduction

 New Developments

-The Romanian Labour Code went through a series of changes that were necessary in order to have its provisions up to date and in agreement with the provisions of the EU Directives regarding on transparent and predictable working conditions and on the work-life balance for parents and carers, mainly in October 2022 when Law No. 283/2022 was adopted.
+The Romanian Labour Code went through a series of changes that were necessary in order to have its provisions up to date and in agreement with the provisions of the EU Directives in 2022 and 2024, with additional changes being imminent due to the need to implement the EU Directive on pay transparency.

 In addition, in order to comply with the international recommendations regarding the encouraging of collective negotiations aimed at increasing the number of employees that are covered by collective agreements, in December 2022 a new law for social dialogue was adopted.
 During the same period Romania also implemented the EU Directive regarding the protection of whistleblowers by adopting Law No. 361/2022.

-As of November 2023 employers also have the obligation to implement internal guidelines regarding the prevention and fighting sexual and moral harassment at the workplace.
+The Government Decision that establishes the obligation of the employers to implement internal guidelines regarding the prevention and fighting sexual and moral harassment at the workplace was also updated in 2025, with focus on offering support for harassment victims.
 Most employees adopted general internal policies aimed at preventing and fighting all types of harassment.